- See: Avascular Necrosis of the Scaphoid

 - w/ a well alinged non union, bone graft may consist of cancellous chips;

-- w/ a malaligned non union which requires reduction, bone graft should be a cortico-cancellous piece that is shaped to fill defect;
+- w/ a malaligned non union which requires reduction, bone graft should be a cortico-cancellous piece that is shaped to

 - ref: Complications With the Use of BMP-2 in Scaphoid Nonunion Surgery

 - Stabilization of scaphoid type B2 fractures with one or two headless compression screws.